About English page

 Massage from the President

-In 2016, we were also entrusted with the back-office operations of the Automobile Shredder Residue (ASR) Recycling Promotion Team (ART), and have promoted the proper and smooth processing of all three of the designated collected items for ELV recycling.
+Furthermore, in 2016, the Organization was entrusted with the back-office operations of the Automobile Shredder Residue Recycling Promotion Team (ART) for Automobile Shredder Residue (ASR), and is involved in the proper and smooth processing of all three designated collected items for automobile recycling.

-In 2024, we will celebrate our 20th anniversary.
-We have established a new mission, vision, and values as our management policy, and we hope to achieve further growth on a new stage.
+On January 1, 2024, we will celebrate the 20th anniversary of our establishment, and have formulated a new mission, vision, and values as our management policy.
+Under the new policy, we are determined to achieve further growth as a united staff.
+We hope you will look forward to a new and improved " Japan Auto Recycling Partnership".

-As a partner connecting all parties involved in ELV recycling, we ask for your continued understanding and cooperation in our activities.
+As a partner connecting everyone involved in automotive recycling, we ask for your continued understanding and cooperation in our activities.

 Japan Auto Recycling Partnership